Error Handling Patterns

 Jitter prevents thundering herd

-Without jitter, if 100 clients all fail at the same time, they all retry at exactly the same intervals — creating repeated spikes.
+Without jitter, 100 clients failing at the same time all retry at exactly the same intervals, creating repeated spikes.
 Random jitter spreads retries across time.
-This is especially important for Salesforce integrations where concurrent API limits are shared across the org.
+Especially important for Salesforce integrations where concurrent API limits are shared across the org.

 Pattern 2: Circuit Breaker